xdrpp/stc/goxdr/goxdr.1.md

 Each XDR `enum` declaration compiles to a defined type whose representation is an `int32`.
 The constants of the enum are defined as go constants of the new defined type.

 XDR defines bools as equivalent to an `enum` with name identifiers `TRUE` and `FALSE`.
-Hence, goxdr introduces these aliases for go's `true` and `false`.
+Hence, goxdr introduces these names as aliases for go's `true` and `false`.
 Be sure to use the capitalized versions in case statements of XDR source files so as to maintain compatibility with other languages and implementations.

-An XDR `struct` is compiled to a defined type represented as a go struct containing each field of the XDR struct.
+An XDR `struct` is compiled to a defined type represented a go struct containing each field of the XDR struct.

 An XDR `union` is compiled to a data structure with one public field for the discriminant and one method for each non-void "arm declaration" (i.e., declaration in a case statement) that returns a pointer to a value of the appropriate type.
+There is no need to initialize the union when setting the discriminant; changing its value just causes the appropriate method to return a non-nil pointer.
+Invoking the wrong method for the current discriminant value calls panic.

 As an example, the following XDR:

 ~~~~{.c}
 enum myenum {